-The Bachelor of Business Administration in Human Resource Management is designed to provide professional development for students interested in becoming professionals in the field of Human Resource Management.
+The Human Resource Management program is designed to provide professional development for students interested in becoming professionals in the field of Human Resource Management.
 The program is designed to provide a comprehensive study of core competencies within the field: Business Management, Business Law, Labor Relations, Employment Law, Training and Development, Performance Management, Quality Management, Compensation and Organizational Behavior.